 His play was so dominant he broke the team season tackle record in a week 15 win over Chicago.
 There were still 3 games to go in 1993!
 So his 1st season ended with 214 tackles, recorded a sack, forced a fumble, recovered a fumble and had an interception.

 Or think of it like this… he recorded 96 more tackles than his Hall of Fame teammate Derrick Brooks (118) recorded in ’02 when he was NFL Defensive Player of the Year.
 Chew on that for a second…

 He brought an intensity that was infectious and the Bucs began to stand and fight with their foes instead of conceding defeat.
 In 1993 Nickerson and the Bucs weren’t highly ranked but held 4 teams to 10 points or less.
 A Taylor Blitz defensive staple.
-To match this total, not including season finales where teams and the Bucs had packed it in… you have to go back 6 years to 1988 to tally 4 teams held to 10 or fewer covering a year time period.
+To match this total, not including season finales where teams and the Bucs had packed it in… you have to go back 6 years to 1988 to tally 4 teams held to 10 or fewer points.

 From that point on the organization geared their personnel decisions on teaming Nickerson with blue chip defensive talent.
 Gone were the high profile offensive players that turned the “Yucs” into the laughing stock of the NFL.
 Replaced by one forged of grit and toughness that thrived on the visceral edge of football.
 This culiminated with the 96 draft and twin #1 selections Derrick Brooks & Warren Sapp along with promoting SS John Lynch up from special teams.